-The notarisation of share pledges and land charges and the registration of land charges with the land register incur considerable costs the amount of which depends, in case of the share pledges, on the higher of the (i) secured obligations and (ii) the value of the company the shares of which are being pledged.
+The notarisation of share pledges and land charges and the registration of land charges with the land register incur considerable costs the amount of which depends, in case of the share pledges, on the lower of the (i) secured obligations and (ii) the value of the company the shares of which are being pledged.
 In case of the land charge, notarial fees and registration costs depend on the face value of the land charge.
 While notarial fees follow mandatory laws there are certain (legally permissible) techniques available to keep notary’s fees as low as possible.

 Can a company guarantee or secure the obligations of another group company; are there limitations in this regard?

-The rules applicable for providing upstream/side-stream security (collateral and guarantees) by limited liability companies require that payments to be made under a guarantee (or enforcement proceeds from the enforcement of collateral) do not exceed the security grantor’s free assets (i.e. the security grantor’s assets minus debt minus statutory share capital).
-To achieve that, agreements providing for the granting of upstream/side-stream security/guarantees usually contain limitation language which restricts the enforcement (in case of guarantees) or the distribution of enforcement proceeds (in case of asset security) to avoid officers being held personally liable.
+The rules applicable for providing upstream/ cross-stream security (collateral and guarantees) by limited liability companies require that payments to be made under a guarantee (or enforcement proceeds from the enforcement of collateral) do not exceed the security grantor’s free assets (i.e. the security grantor’s assets minus debt minus statutory share capital).
+To achieve that, agreements providing for the granting of upstream/ cross-stream security/guarantees usually contain limitation language which restricts the enforcement (in case of guarantees) or the distribution of enforcement proceeds (in case of asset security) to avoid officers being held personally liable.
 The details of the limitation language depends on a number of factors, such as the type of financing and management access to information.

 Are there any restrictions against providing security to support borrowings incurred for the purposes of acquiring shares: (i) of the company; (ii) of any company which directly/indirectly owns shares in the company; or (iii) in a related company?

 A stock corporation may not provide financial assistance with respect to the purchase of its own stock.
-No such restriction, however, applies to limited liability companies (GmbHs) or partnerships, subject to the above mentioned restrictions on the granting of up-stream/side-stream security.
+No such restriction, however, applies to limited liability companies (GmbHs) or partnerships, subject to the above mentioned restrictions on the granting of up-stream/cross-stream security.